Will taking a holiday harm your business?

 If you run a business which has employees, but still worry about taking a holiday, then it might be time to think about both your team and your management style.
 Are you working so hard because you don’t trust a particular employee, to the extent that you’re effectively doing your job and some of theirs as well?

-If that’s the case, then you need to think about how to help that person to fulfill their potential.
+If that’s the case, then you need to think about how to help that person to fulfil their potential.
 If you conclude that they’re already performing as well as they can, then perhaps they’re not up to the job?

 Or it may simply be that you do too much.
 If you refuse to delegate and insist on taking every decision, then the problem may lie with you.
 Taking a holiday may do your business good, in the sense that your team may flourish given the added responsibility of running things while you’re away.